Battle of Stalingrad: September city battles

 On 5 September, the Soviet 24th and 66th Armies organized a massive attack against XIV Panzer Corps.
 The Luftwaffe helped repel the offensive by heavily attacking Soviet artillery positions and defensive lines.
 The Soviets were forced to withdraw at midday after only a few hours.
 Of the 120 tanks the Soviets had committed, 30 were lost to air attack.

+On 13 September, the battle for the city itself began.
+With German forces launching an attack which overran the small hill where the 62nd Soviet Army headquarters was established, in addition, the railway station was captured, and German forces advanced far enough to threaten the Volga landing stage.

 Soviet operations were constantly hampered by the Luftwaffe.
 On 18 September, the Soviet 1st Guards and 24th Army launched an offensive against VIII Army Corps at Kotluban.
 VIII.
-Fliegerkorps dispatched wave after wave of Stuka dive-bombers to prevent a breakthrough.
+Fliegerkorps dispatched multiple waves of Stuka dive-bombers to prevent a breakthrough.
 The offensive was repelled.
 The Stukas claimed 41 of the 106 Soviet tanks knocked out that morning, while escorting Bf 109s destroyed 77 Soviet aircraft.
-Amid the debris of the wrecked city, the Soviet 62nd and 64th Armies, which included the Soviet 13th Guards Rifle Division, anchored their defence lines with strong-points in houses and factories.

-Fighting within the ruined city was fierce and desperate.
-Lieutenant General Alexander Rodimtsev was in charge of the 13th Guards Rifle Division, and received one of two Heroes of the Soviet Union awarded during the battle for his actions.
 Stalin's Order No. 227 of 27 July 1942 decreed that all commanders who ordered unauthorised retreats would be subject to a military tribunal.
-Deserters and perceived malingerers were captured or executed after fighting.
-During the battle the 62nd Army had the most arrests and executions: 203 in all, of which 49 were executed, while 139 were sent to penal companies and battalions.
-The Germans pushing forward into Stalingrad suffered heavy casualties.
+Blocking detachments composed of NKVD or regular troops were positioned behind Red Army units to prevent desertion and straggling, sometimes executing deserters and perceived malingerers.
+During the battle, the 62nd Army had the most arrests and executions: 203 in all, of which 49 were executed, while 139 were sent to penal companies and battalions.
+Blocking detachments of the Stalingrad and Don Fronts detained 51,758 men from the beginning of the battle to 15 October, with the majority returned to their units.
+Of those detained, the vast majority of which were from the Don Front, 980 were executed and 1,349 sent to penal companies.
+In the two-day period between 13 and 15 September, the 62nd Army blocking detachment detained 1,218 men, returning most to their units while shooting 21 men and arresting ten.
+Beevor claims that 13,500 Soviet soldiers were executed by Soviet authorities during the battle, however, this claim has been disputed.